 Note: The chart of Australia's international capital flows shows inflows (eg borrowings from abroad) as a positive and outflows (eg repayments of debt, or purchases of foreign equity assets) as a negative.
 Likewise the chart of Australia's international investment position shows net foreign debt as a positive and net equity assets as a negative.
 Latest data are for the June quarter 2021; September quarter data will be released on 30th November.
-Source: ABS, Balance of Payments and International Investment Position, Australia.
-Return to "What's New".
+Source: ABS, Balance of Payments and International Investment Position,

-The A\$ stayed again remained below U\$73¢ this week with the partial recovery in the iron ore price offsetting the effect of a stronger U\$\$
+The A\$ popped back up above U\$73¢ this week, buoyed by the rebound in the iron ore price and the elimination of the negative bond yield spread

 Note: The DXY is an index of the value of the US dollar against 6 other currencies (the euro, yen, pound, Canadian dollar, Swedish krona and Swiss franc).
 The VIX index is a measure of the implied volatility of S&P500 options and is widely interpreted as an indicator of investor risk appetite or aversion.
 Source: Refinitiv Datastream.
-Data up 1st October.
+Data up to 8th October.
 Return to "What's New".